What is integrity, anyway?

 Integrity is a word that gets thrown around a lot – but what does it actually mean to you and the success of your business?
 At an individual level, integrity is all about having a sound character and adhering to moral and ethical principles.
 Oprah explained it best, when she said, “Real integrity is doing the right thing, knowing that nobody’s going to know whether you did it or not.”

 It’s not too different in business.
-As someone with a business consulting agency, my employees and clients alike need to know that I’ll do right by them; that my word is my honor.
+As someone with a small business consulting agency, my employees and clients alike need to know that I’ll do right by them; that my word is my honor.
 And as a business leader, I want to build a culture of people that do what they promise, value honesty and meet their commitments.

 Personal values are critical